gotpop/wealth/README.md

 ## Notes & features

-* Uses Prisma to save data to a PostgreSQL db
+* Uses Prisma to save data to a PostgreSQL db.
-* Using the Types from Prisma throughout app
+* Using the Types from Prisma throughout app.
 * Using Tailwind.
 No raw CSS.
-* Uses Cypress for testing
+* Uses Cypress for testing.
-* Because I used Tailwind I used the Web Animation API for animations
+* Because I used Tailwind I used the Web Animation API for animations.
-* I've used custom hooks to shift logic into separate files
+* I've used custom hooks to shift logic into separate files.
 * The page is statically generated as it wouldn't make sense to fetch any of this data from the client.
+* Uses GitHib actions to run Cypress tests & ESLint.

 ## Caveats